What kinds of 3D files are compatible with MakerOS?

 What if I need to issue a refund to one of my customers?

-If you need to issue a refund please email email@example.com with any relevant information, including the reason for the refund, the amount to be refunded, and the unique Transaction ID (which you can access from the payment section of your OS).
+If you need to issue a refund please create a support ticket with any relevant information, including the reason for the refund, and the amount to be refunded.
 Depending on whether the money has cleared from the customer, or has been transferred from MakerOS to you, there will be different things we can do to help and refunds may take different lengths of time.
 In most cases all credit card processing fees through Stripe will be refunded, though the service fee MakerOS takes is non-refundable.